 We offer a wide range of super-curricular opportunities for our students that helps to facilitate a love of learning and a hunger to learn more.
 These opportunities include off-site trips to access locations or provisions designed to extend our students' learning beyond the classroom and into the real-world.
-These provide students with invaluable experiences of speaking with people at the heart of the issue, such as meeting Franciscan Monks when studying theology, to seeing the real life impact of a topic, including investigating the impact of urban-sprawl of residents in Hampshire.
+These provide students with invaluable experiences of speaking with people at the heart of the issue, such as meeting Franciscan Monks when studying theology, to seeing the real-life impact of urban-sprawl of residents in Hampshire.

-These enriching opportunities are scatter throughout the students' journey at the academy.
+These enriching opportunities are scattered throughout the students' journey at the Academy.